ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 Note that these packages are probably not required if you have functioning (buildable, with no error markers) Gamma plugins in your workspace.

-## Step 2 - Importing the headless project and setting the content of exported plugins
+## Step 2 - Importing the headless project

 Import the `hu.bme.mit.gamma.headless.api` project to your workspace, which already contains the necessary Gamma plugins that you want to export.

+## Step 3 - Setting the content of exported plugins

 The `hu.bme.mit.gamma.headless.api` creates the headless version of Gamma.
 This application can be exported using the product file found in the `product` folder of the plugin, named `gamma.api.headless.product`.
 Make sure that the `Contents` page contains every
- - **Gamma** plugin, and
+ - **Gamma** plugin (imported from the official Gamma repository), and
+ - **Xtext** plugin (installed via the official update site of Xtext).

- - **Xtext** plugin, i.e., click on the `Add` button on the right, start typing _*gamma_ and later again, _*xtext_in the search field and make sure no plugin pops up in the *Plug-in Selection* window.
+That is, click on the `Add` button on the right, start typing _*gamma_ and later again, _*xtext_ in the search field and make sure no plugin pops up in the *Plug-in Selection* window.

 Also, make sure that every required plugin is added by clicking on the `Add Required Plug-ins` button on the right.
 Make sure that `org.eclipse.search` is included  as it is an Xtext dependency not declared by Xtext explicitly.

-## Step 3 - Setting up the Start Levels of plugins
+## Step 4 - Setting up the Start Levels of plugins

-In the `gamma.api.headless.product` file, we have to explicitly set that the `org.apache.felix.scr` shall be started automatically, i.e., on the `Source` page of the file, you have to find the following entry in the `configurations` XML element: `<plugin id="org.apache.felix.scr" autoStart="true" startLevel="<N>" />`.
+In the `gamma.api.headless.product` file, it must explicitly be set that the `org.apache.felix.scr` shall be started automatically, i.e., on the `Source` page of the file, you have to find the following entry in the `configurations` XML element: `<plugin id="org.apache.felix.scr" autoStart="true" startLevel="<N>" />`; add it if it is not there.
 Altogether, the configurations part should look something like this:

 ```
 <configurations>